34 Pictures to See Which Muscle You’re Stretching

 1 comments

-However, when doing flexibility exercises or yoga, can you tell the muscles which are getting stretched?
+However, when doing flexibility exercises or yoga, can you tell the muscles that are getting stretched?
 Can you be sure that the stretches are being performed accurately?

 Make sure that the stretches are felt in the muscle’s belly.
 Whenever you feel strain or pressure in the joints, it means that you are pushing the limits.
 When stretching, you should be focused on your breath.
 You should try to complete the movements naturally.